A general framework for pricing and hedging under local viability: Introduction

 The NFLVR condition provides a typical framework where the problems of pricing, hedging or portfolio optimization can be formulated.
 However, requiring absence of free lunches with vanishing risk can sometimes be restrictive: in a model with the three-dimensional Bessel process (see \cite{ds95}) or in the Stochastic Portfolio Theory of \cite{fk}, the NFLVR condition fails and arbitrage opportunities may arise.
 Several approaches have been proposed for such models.
 One could apply the benchmark approach: a pricing theory under physical measure, developed in \cite{platen2006}, see also \cite{platenheath2006}.
 Alternatively, one could try to develop a theory based on a weaker no-arbitrage condition.
 No Unbounded Profit with Bounded Risk (NUPBR), introduced in \cite{kk}, is such an alternative.
 The authors in \cite{kk} showed that the problems of pricing and utility maximization can still be solved under NUPBR.
 In \cite{k12}, the author proved the equivalence of NUPBR and the existence of a local martingale deflator for one dimensional asset price processes.
 The paper \cite{takaoka} extended this result to a multidimensional semimartingale setting.
 The connection of NUPBR and numerair\'e portfolios was discussed in \cite{cdm15}.
 In a diffusion setting, \cite{ruf} developed pricing equations and hedging formulas under NUPBR.
 See also \cite{claudio} for other concepts of no-arbitrage.

-Under arbitrage, pricing and hedging become much more complicated for American options.
-These are derivatives which give holders the right to exercise an option at any instant (stopping time) until a given future date.
+An American option is a derivative which gives holders the right to exercise the option at any instant (stopping time) until a given future date.
 In the pioneering work \cite{MacKean}, the author transformed the pricing problem for an American option into a free boundary problem.
 The option price was computed explicitly up to the optimal stopping boundary.
 The idea was investigated further by \cite{moerbeke76}.
-Financial hedging arguments for American claims was introduced later in \cite{Bensoussan84}, \cite{karatzas1988}, and \cite{karatzas1989} for diffusion settings.
+Financial hedging arguments for American claims were introduced later in \cite{Bensoussan84}, \cite{karatzas1988}, and \cite{karatzas1989} for diffusion settings.
 For the optimal stopping and free boundary problems, we refer to the book \cite{ps2006}.
 In another line of research, techniques with variational inequalities, BSDEs were applied to compute the prices of American options in \cite{bl82} and \cite{jll}, \cite{Karoui1997}, \cite{grigorova2017}, among other papers.
-Summary of the most essential results on the pricing of American options are discussed in \cite{myneni}.
+Summary of the most essential results on the pricing of American options were discussed in \cite{myneni}.

 Most of the literature on American options assumes that an equivalent local martingale measure (ELMM) exists.
-In the absence of ELMMs, the problems are little studied, with the exceptions of \cite{bkx}, \cite{kk2021}.
+Under arbitrage, there are no ELMMs, and the problems of pricing and hedging are little studied, with the exceptions of \cite{bkx}, \cite{kk2021}.
 As observed by C. Kardaras, in the absence of an ELMM it is not optimal to exercise an American call option (written on a non-dividend-paying stock) only at the maturity date.
 Can one then characterize, or compute, the optimal exercise time?
-The latter question was answered in \cite{bkx} where the optimal stopping time to exercise American call options was derived.
+The question was answered in \cite{bkx} where the optimal stopping time to exercise American call options was derived.
 The solution is meaningful for option holders.
-However, from the sellers' perspective, this is not enough and the following questions arise naturally:
+However, from the sellers' perspective, this is not enough and the following questions arise naturally:\\